tarrball/cheatle/README.md

 npx cypress open
 ```

 Once I'm running, you can click "Run 1 integration spec" or "play_wordle_spec.js", either one is fine.
-As far as I know, I'm perfect.
-I will always find the answer.
-However, if I don't, you can refresh the browser and I'll try again.
+If I don't find the answer on my first try, I will try and try again.
+Don't you worry.

 ## Demonstration